SDEParag/Java-backend-Spring-boot-MySQL-login-logout-Authentication-System/README.md

 ![authentication_system users](https://github.com/SDEParag/Java-backend-Spring-boot-MySQL-login-logout-Authentication-System/assets/137553676/a8424f77-9bbd-4ab7-9dc1-ca586708622d)

 # Java-backend-Spring-boot-MySQL-login-logout-Authentication-System
-* | Java backend | Simple authentication  system using Spring Security, JWT, MySQL, and authenticate users with the login and logout  functionalities.
+*Java Backend Spring Boot Authentication System is a robust authentication system built using Spring Boot.
+It encompasses user registration, login, role-based access control, and logout functionalities, ensuring secure user interactions with the application.
+Using Spring Security, JWT, MySQL, and authenticate users with the login and logout  functionalities.

 * This is a Spring Boot-based authentication system.
 It provides user registration, login, role-based access control, and logout functionalities.

 # Table of Contents
 * Features